- function for general SQL routine declaration

 Charts

-Trino already has a built-inbar()
+Trino already has a built-inbar() color function, but

 it’s using ANSI escape codes to output colors, and thus is only usable for